Bluebird Feeding 101

 The Gilbertson Bluebird Feeder

-This feeder is another variation of the Jailhouse feeder shown above.
-It is also designed mainly to limit the size of birds that can get to the mealworms or other food to bluebird-sized birds or smaller.
+This feeder is another variation of the Jail Feeder shown above.
+It is also designed mainly to limit the size of birds that can get to the mealworms or other food to Bluebird-sized birds or smaller.
 So, again, Starlings and Robins will not be able to access the feeding area.

 The Gilbertson feeder was designed by Steve Gilbertson of Minnesota.
 It is a very simple-to-build feeder that almost anyone with basic woodworking skills can make.
 It is primarily composed of 2x4, 1x10, and 2x2 cedar.
 There is also some short lengths of 1/8" diameter metal rod which is installed horizontally.
 This can be found at most hardware stores or home centers.